yousifdahabra/aegis-ai/README.md

 ## User Stories
 ### User
-- **As a user, I want to take a simple quiz about online safety, so I can understand how to protect myself from cyber threats**
+- **As a user, I want to take a simple quiz about online safety, so I can understand how to protect myself from cyber threats.**
 - **As a user, I want to get helpful tips after the quiz, so I can learn better ways to stay safe when using the internet.**
 - **As a user, I want to request a custom test from an expert, so that it matches my specific needs and challenges.**